niharshah/goldstandard-reviewer-paper-match/README.md

 - *d_20_{x}, x \in {1, 2, ..., 10}*

-For evaluations in Section 6.1 and 7, we use reviewer profiles of length 20 and rerun all evaluations 10 times (each time the reviewer profiles are slightly different) to average out the noise in the reviewer profiles (the noise arises due to the randomness in the procedure of profile creation).
+For evaluations in Section 6.1 and 7, we use reviewer profiles of length 20 and rerun all evaluations 10 times to average out the noise in the reviewer profiles (the noise arises due to the randomness in the procedure of profile creation).

 - *d_full_{y}_{x}, y \in {1, 2, ...., 20}, x \in {1, 2, ..., 5}*